-8.9.4 Acquisition Target Parameters (for offset)
+8.9.5 Acquisition Target Parameters for offset in celestial coordinates

-- Offset to be applied to the celestial coordinates OR offset to be applied to focal plane (X,Y) coordinate in millimetres (the camera software will convert an X,Y offset into celestial coordinates). - New position angle of camera Y axis defined on the sky (if different) - Whether a new set of guide and aO stars is required.
+- Offset to be applied to the celestial coordinates (TEL TARG OFFSETALPHA, TEL TARG OFFSETDELTA).
+The camera software will convert an X,Y offset into celestial coordinates with the aid of TCS library functions. - New position angle of camera Y axis defined on the sky (if different) (TEL TARG OFFANGLE?). - Whether a new set of guide and aO stars is required (See sections 8.9.7 and 8.9.8, below).

-8.9.5 Telescope Tracking Parameters
+8.9.6 Telescope Tracking Parameters

-- Whether the telescope is to be tracked or not. - Required non-sidereal drift rate in arcseconds/minute (if any). - Absolute Universal Time to which the non-sidereal tracking rate applies (if any)
+- Whether the telescope is to be tracked or not (TEL TARG TYPE). - Required non-sidereal drift rate in arcseconds/minute (if needed) (TEL TARG PMA, TEL TARG PMD) - Absolute Universal Time at which the celestial coordinates are valid and the non-sidereal tracking should be started (if needed) (specified in Observation Block).

-8.9.6 Autoguiding Parameters
+8.9.7 Autoguiding Parameters